sakopqiu/fe_misc/SEO.md

 ## Background

-We tried to look back upon what we have done in the past and summarized all the best practices into an operationable manual here so that we can re-apply the same theory to future projects, e.g, TTCX.
+We tried to look back upon what we have done in the past and summarized all the best practices into an operationable manual here so that we can re-apply the same theory to future projects.
 Note that
 - This doc is a practiceable manual rather than an abstract and theoretical one, comprehensive examples will be given along the way, which is different from any SEO tutorial you've read before.
 - What RDs need to do and what PMs need to cooperate with RD will be marked as red bold text.